One-dimensional electronics with edge states in two-dimensional altermagnets: Abstract

 \section{Abstract}

-The coupling between real-space inhomogeneities coordinates and spin ($\boldsymbol{r}$-$\boldsymbol{s}$) provides an alternative route to achieve efficient spin manipulation in spintronics beyond the conventional momentum-spin ($\boldsymbol{k}$-$\boldsymbol{s}$) coupling paradigm.
-Here we demonstrate an unexpected manifestation of one-dimensional (1D) $\boldsymbol{r}$-$\boldsymbol{s}$ coupling in two-dimensional (2D) altermagnetic second-order topological insulators, where the spin-split floating edge states -- energetically isolated within the bulk band gap -- emerge and exhibit both N\'eel-vector-dependent and electrically tunable behaviors.
-The 1D edge-spin $\boldsymbol{r}$-$\boldsymbol{s}$ coupling ensures carrier transport to be exclusively carried by the edge states with quantized spin conductance, giving rise to an unconventional edge tunnel magnetoresistance (edge-TMR) effect that can be switched On or Off.
-As a proof of concept, we computationally design an edge-TMR device based on Cr$_2$Se$_2$O monolayer to demonstrate its edge transportation and controllability via the N\'eel order or electric field.
+The coupling between real-space inhomogeneity coordinates and spin ($\boldsymbol{r}$--$\boldsymbol{s}$) provides an alternative route to achieve efficient spin manipulation in spintronics beyond the conventional momentum-spin ($\boldsymbol{k}$--$\boldsymbol{s}$) coupling paradigm.
+Here we demonstrate an unexpected manifestation of one-dimensional (1D) $\boldsymbol{r}$--$\boldsymbol{s}$ coupling via floating edge states in two-dimensional (2D) altermagnets with electric-field and gate-doping tunability.
+The 1D edge-spin $\boldsymbol{r}$--$\boldsymbol{s}$ coupling ensures that carrier transport is exclusively carried by the edge states with quantized spin conductance, giving rise to an unconventional edge tunnel magnetoresistance (edge-TMR) effect that can be switched \textit{on} or \textit{off}.
+As a proof of concept, we computationally design an altermagnetic edge tunnel junction (edge-MTJ) based on a Cr$_2$Se$_2$O monolayer to demonstrate its edge transport and controllability via the Néel order or an electric field.
 Our findings propose a general prototype altermagnetic device for next-generation low-dimensional spintronics.